Single Points of Failure

 Should You Own TSMC?

-TSMC trades at about 22x forward earnings.
-For a company growing revenue at 30%+ with 55% net margins and a monopoly on the most important technology input of the decade, that multiple looks low.
-The reason it looks low is Taiwan.
+TSMC trades at about 27x forward earnings.
+For a company that grew revenue 36% in 2025, runs ~50% net margins, and holds a near-monopoly on the most important technology input of the decade, that multiple is not obviously expensive.
+The reason it isn't priced higher is Taiwan.

 The Bull Case

 TSMC has the strongest competitive position of any company in the semiconductor supply chain.
 AI demand is accelerating.
-Advanced packaging (CoWoS) is sold out for years.
-Revenue will grow 25-30% annually through 2027.
+Advanced packaging (CoWoS) is sold out through 2026.
+Revenue grew 36% in 2025, Q1 2026 came in at +41% YoY, and TSMC has guided roughly 30% growth for the full year.
 The geopolitical risk is real but overstated by the market.
 A China-Taiwan conflict would be catastrophic for both sides.
 TSMC's monopoly is its own deterrent.
-At 22x earnings with this growth, the stock is cheap if peace holds.
+At 27x earnings with this growth, the stock is cheap if peace holds.

 The Bear Case

 Every dollar of TSMC's value depends on factories in a geopolitical hot zone.
 The risk is unhedgeable.
 If tensions escalate even short of war, export controls and supply restrictions could impair TSMC's ability to serve all customers.
-Intel Foundry could become competitive by 2028, eroding TSMC's pricing power.
+Intel's 18A node is already in high-volume manufacturing as of late 2025, and Intel Foundry could become cost-competitive by 2027 or 2028, eroding TSMC's pricing power.
 The stock is cheap for a reason.
 The market is pricing in a non-trivial probability of a very bad outcome.

 Here is the way I think about it.
 TSMC is a toll road on the AI economy with a geopolitical time bomb underneath it.
 The toll road is the best in the world.
 The time bomb may never go off.
 But if it does, there is no airbag.